Epistemology l Ethics l Aesthetics l Hermeneutics l Metaphysics

 Philosophy, often termed the love of wisdom, is a beacon of cognitive response to the innate human desire to understand, transcend limitations, and unchain the mind.

-Besides a short history of the work, a corpus of texts is available for those who wish to delve deeper into the philosophical musings and materials presented.
-Additionally, a synopsis of this philosophy provides a concise overview of its core tenets and principles.
+Note : a short history of the work, a corpus of texts and a synopsis of this philosophy provide a concise overview of its core tenets and principles.

 Memphis Theology l Amduat l Hermetism